 a.
-At least one type of equipment from each of the following categories, accompanied by instructions for safe use, is made available to employees, students or residents (as applicable).
+At least one type of equipment from each of the following categories, accompanied by instructions for safe use, is made available to employees, students or residents (as applicable) at no cost.
 Additional documentation should demonstrate that the equipment is age appropriate based on the project population: